HealthTeacher/style-guide/CSS.md

   .Component-child {}
   ```
-- Never apply styles to a `js-` prefixed class name.
 - Never target an element by it's `id`, always use `class` names.
 - Avoid using JavaScript for simple hover interactions.
 Rely solely on CSS when possible.
 - Use the [Velocity.js](http://julian.com/research/velocity/) for complex animations.